 Who Am I?

-My name is Kate, I’m from Melbourne and I’m a writer, university postgraduate student, vegetable enthusiast and a mindful materialist.
+My name is Kate, I’m from Melbourne, and I've been living in London since the start of 2022.
+I’m a writer, editor, vintage shopper, vegetable enthusiast and a mindful materialist.
 Welcome to my corner of the internet.

 What is a mindful materialist?